 How big is the battery and how far will that get me?

 Tesla does like to chop and change its specs quite often, but for now at least this is really simple: the standard Model 3 is rated on the WLTP test as good for 283 miles, or 331 miles in Long Range Dual Motor guise.

 If you upgrade to the Model Y Performance then your range drops down to a claimed 319 miles, but in return power leaps from 434bhp to a massive 563bhp.
 And even then, a Mercedes-AMG GLC 63 AMG will be defeated by the Y’s instantaneous pace.

 The standard Model Y costs from £51,990 in the UK (at least it does at the time of writing, Tesla has a habit of mixing things up without warning), while the more appealing Long Range model costs a tenner short of £58k.
 For the Model Y Performance, you pay the same note shy of £68,000.
 A few grand between this and the Model 3 at either end of the spectrum, then.

 They’re multiplying by the week.
 Chief fodder for the Model Y to chew up and dispatch is the VW ID.4, and its Audi Q4 e-tron, Q4 Sportback and Skoda Enyaq siblings, none of which can get close to the Tesla’s range.
 Then there’s the much more enduring Ford Mustang Mach-E, and the more design-led Hyundai Ioniq 5 and Kia EV6.

-Mercedes’ EQB will storm the EV segment with seven seats soon, which Tesla is tardy in offering in the Model Y, and BMW’s iX3 purports to offer a very straight-bat rival, though it’s compromised by not being based on a bespoke EV platform, which the Tesla of course is.
+Mercedes’ EQB is storming the EV segment with seven seats, in which Tesla is tardy in offering in the Model Y, and BMW’s iX3 purports to offer a very straight-bat rival, though it’s compromised by not being based on a bespoke EV platform, which the Tesla of course is.

 What's the verdict?